 Captions in Vidyard have the added benefit of allowing you to search your library using words that were spoken in a particular video.

 - From the Vidyard dashboard, click Search to open to global search menu

 - Type keywords into the search bar to return both players and videos that return a match

 When using the global search menu, keep in mind:

-- Titles and tags are matched a higher priority than captions and will surface higher on the results list
+- Titles and tags are matched at a higher priority than captions and will therefore surface higher on the results list

 - Captions first need to be indexed before they become searchable.
 Videos with newly created, uploaded, or received captions may not immediately appear in search results.